MovePhilip/PaperCross/README.md

 # PaperCross

-This repository contains the released benchmark datasets for RAG in scientific document field
+This repository contains a released benchmark datasets for RAG in scientific document processing field

 ![](main.png)